IRTF-HRPC/drafts/draft-feminism.md

 ## 4. Embodiment

+## Embodiment
+For a long time, perhaps since the Internet became popular, its use ceased to be a functional matter and became emotional.
+The access to chat rooms to connected with people at huge distances, the possibility of having personal e-mails, the appearance of social networks to share music, photos and then video, determined not only the social use of a new tool but also the configuration of digital sensitivities, understood by some as sensory extensions of the body.

+The Internet connections embedded have also meant a radical transformation in the way people access the Internet.
+Much more, considering that today most Internet connections, especially in the global south, are mobile connections.
+People build their own public digital identities, use private communications to disseminate information, explore their sexuality in text, image and video, share their initmity with others.
+In internet-connected devices, it has become much easier for leisure and work to mix, which implies different risks for users.

+Sharing personal information, and often sensitive data, through platforms that are synchronized with email accounts and other platforms where information considered non-sensitive is published, implies losing control over such information.
+Much more, considering that each platform hosts the information of its users according to their own terms and conditions in the treatment of data.
+For women and other groups marginalized by race or gender, these risks are greater.

-Most of the threats women and non binary people face on line, occur in the user level.
-Most of their adversaries are other users, who also act at the user level, with advanced -or not advanced- possibilities for threatening their expressions, but also include institutions, platforms and governments.
+Just as the Internet connection can be considered an extension of the body, social problems such as discrimination and exclusion have been projected into the digital environment -sometimes intensified, sometimes reconfigured.
+And once again, women, LGBTQ+, racialized people are the most vulnerable.
+Most of the threats they face on line, occur in the user level.
+Most of their "adversaries" are other users, who also act at the user level, with advanced -or not advanced- technical skills for threatening their expressions.
+But also include institutions, platforms and governments.

-"About autonomy, When to be visible?
-Machinery decision making data-driven and increasingly automated decision making has many dimensions, systemic bias that is structural to data collection and algorithms that reproduce and amplify discrimination and exclusion"

-"governance and accountability, given that a large proportion of data sets are privately owned by large multinational corporations.
-How to develop data policies and practices based on the principles of autonomy, consent, bodily integrity and dignity?"

-While anonymity is never just about technical issues but users protection activities, it becomes more necessary to strenghten the design and functionality of networks, by default.
+At this point, what level of autonomy do these people have as internet users?

 ### 4.1.
 Online violence